 Welcome to Ask Alexa!
-This is a weekly Q&A episode that is aired on Friday of each week.
-On episode 057 of The Break Into Travel Writing podcast: I answered your questions about the world of travel blogging, travel writing and travel photography, SEO, Social Media and more!
+This is a Q&A episode where I answered listener questions about the world of travel blogging, travel writing and travel photography, SEO, Social Media and more!

 If you have a question about travel blogging, writing, photography or SEO, Web or Social Media for travel blogging that you would like answered on my Podcast, simply submit your question and I’ll answer it on an upcoming episode.